xcore/sc_spdif/app_spdif_tx_example/doc/index.rst

    * xTAG-2 (xTAG Connector Board)
    * XA-SK-XTAG2 (sliceKIT xTAG Adaptor)
    * XP-SKC-L16 (sliceKIT L16 Core Board)
-   * XA-SK-AUDIO (Audio Slice Card)
+   * XA-SK-AUDIO (Audio SliceCARD)

 XP-SKC-L16 sliceKIT Core board has four slots with edge connectors: SQUARE, CIRCLE, TRIANGLE and STAR, and one chain connector marked with a CROSS.

 To setup the hardware:

 #.
 Connect the XA-SK-AUDIO slice card to the XP-SKC-L16 Slicekit core board using the connector marked with the ``CIRCLE``.
 #.
 Connect the XTAG-2 USB debug adaptor to the XP-SKC-L16 Slicekit core board (via the supplied adaptor board)
 #.
 Connect the XTAG-2 to host PC (an USB extension cable can be used if desired)
 #.
 Connect the power supply to the XP-SKC-L16 Slicekit Core board
 #.
 Connect a S/PDIF speaker or receiver to the S/PDIF port of the Audio Slice Card with a co axial cable.

 .. figure:: images/hw_setup.*
    :align: center